Vinod Khosla: Co-founding Sun Microsystems and early investments: 1980–2003

-Development of Khosla Ventures: 2004-present
+Development of Khosla Ventures: 2004–present

-In 2004 to spend more time with his teenage kids and focus on science-based technology startups, Khosla moved to part-time and eventually left Kleiner Perkins.
-He founded his own venture capital firm, Khosla Ventures later that year as a way to invest in more experimental technologies with a "social impact."
+In 2004, in order to spend more time with his teenage children and focus on science-based technology startups, Khosla moved to part-time and eventually left Kleiner Perkins.
+He founded his own venture capital firm, Khosla Ventures, later that year as a way to invest in more experimental technologies with "social impact".
+The firm has invested across sectors including enterprise software, consumer technology, healthcare, artificial intelligence, robotics, financial technology, defense, infrastructure, energy and materials science.
 At the time, he had about $1.5 billion from co-founding Sun Microsystems and his work with Kleiner Perkins.
 The firm is based in Menlo Park, California.

-In September 2009, Khosla Ventures III secured $750 million of investor commitments to invest in traditional early-stage and growth-stage companies.
-Khosla also raised $250 million for Khosla Seed, which will invest in higher-risk opportunities.
+In September 2009, Khosla Ventures raised $750 million in investor commitments for its third fund, Khosla Ventures III, which focused on investments in traditional early-stage and growth-stage companies.
+Khosla also raised $250 million for Khosla Seed, which would invest in higher-risk opportunities.
 He opened up Khosla Ventures to outside investors for the first time that same year.
-The firm became known for being an early investor in Square and investments in alternative energy technology like solar, biofuel, and batteries.
-He has advocated for breakthroughs in these "clean" energies rather than cutting back on energy consumption.
-The firm incubated carbon recycling and aviation fuel company LanzaTech and QuantumScape, a solid state battery company and Impossible Foods, which works to make meat a more efficient energy source.
-He believes carbon sequestration is an area that needs significant advancements and is the most feasible.
-Khosla believes that a dozen dramatic technologies to solve climate change and it is inaccurate to consider cleantech investing as a bust.
-By 2008, the company had a portfolio of 65 startups, the bulk of which were focused on clean technology.
+The firm became known for being an early investor in Square, DoorDash, and Instacart, investments in alternative energy technology, such as solar, biofuel, and batteries, ethanol, and aviation fuel, and long-horizon investments across fintech, enterprise software, artificial intelligence, healthcare, transportation, and energy.
+He has advocated for breakthroughs in these "clean" energies rather than efficiency on energy consumption.
+He has referred to these early investments as "Cleantech 1.0" which includes investments in LanzaTech, QuantumScape, Fortera, Mainspring Energy and others.
+The firm incubated carbon recycling and aviation fuel company LanzaTech and QuantumScape, a solid state battery company worth $16b on its offering and positioned as the best solid state battery company for EV's.
+According to Business Insider, Khosla Ventures' investment in QuantumScape returned more than $1 billion after approximately ten years, reflecting the extended timelines associated with several of the firm's science-driven investments.
+During the same period, Khosla Ventures was also investing in non-climate sectors, including enterprise infrastructure, developer tools, consumer internet, fintech, healthcare, and artificial intelligence.
+Khosla believes carbon sequestration is an area that needs significant advancements and is the most feasible.
+Khosla believes that a dozen dramatic technologies are needed to solve climate change, and it is inaccurate to consider cleantech investing as a bust, which he states in his 2020 blog post "A few Critical Climate Technology Breakthroughs Multiplied by "Instigators" is desperately needed".
+Recent investments in alternative energy and climate technology include fusion company Commonwealth Fusion, renewable nitrogen fertilizer company Nitricity, public transportation company Glydways, green hydrogen company Verdagy, and direct air capture company Spiritus.